 Students admitted to YSPA will begin their studies for the program two weeks before the residential program, when they will receive our project guide as well as several self-study exercises in programming and observational astronomy.
 YSPA faculty will be available to help students with their online studies, and several online discussion sections will be held during the period to help students learn what they need to know before coming to campus.
 Topics covered in the session include basics concepts in observational astronomy as well as learning the syntax of the python programming language.
 Participation in the online self-study program is required for program participants.
 Students do not need to be at home for this self-study period, but they will need internet access and several hours per day for studying and working on assignments.

 Classes on campus start on Monday, July 8, 2019, the day after students arrive.
 YSPA classes meet in the mornings in the Leitner Digital Planetarium Theater for about two and a half hours for four or five days per week.
 These math, physics, and astronomy topics will be covered in the classroom:

 - Telescope Optics

 - Optical Spectroscopy

-In the afternoons, students will work in group tutorials with our faculty in the observatory computer lab to learn computer programming and data analysis techniques using the Anaconda Python 3 distribution and Jupyter notebooks, especially using these packages:
+In the afternoons, students will work in group tutorials with our faculty in the observatory computer lab to learn computer programming and data analysis techniques using software and python packages such as: